Rishikesh799/ML_projects/README.md

 charges: Individual medical costs billed by health insurance

 As per given data we want to predict the charges required for insurance,and which suitable model is fit to this dataset for prediction.

+# Graduate admission Prediction Project:

+Differnent types of score are present as features in datset.

+According to the features we want to we want to set prediction in terms of percentage.

+Target column is Percentage of getting chances of admission.

+So we see that from pairplot that all featues are highly corealated with target variable so choose linear regression model.

+And check model performance  on the basis of r2 scre which is very good 0.82.